Jackett/Jackett/README.md

 Detailed instructions for [Ubuntu 14.x](http://www.htpcguides.com/install-jackett-on-ubuntu-14-x-for-custom-torrents-in-sonarr/) and [Ubuntu 15.x](http://www.htpcguides.com/install-jackett-ubuntu-15-x-for-custom-torrents-in-sonarr/)

-#### Installation using Docker
+## Installation using Docker
 Detailed instructions are available at [LinuxServer.io Jackett Docker](https://hub.docker.com/r/linuxserver/jackett/).
 The Jackett Docker is highly recommended, especially if you are having Mono stability issues or having issues running Mono on your system eg. QNAP, Synology.
 Thanks to [LinuxServer.io](https://linuxserver.io)

-#### Installation on Synology
+## Installation on Synology
 Jackett is available as beta package from [SynoCommuniy](https://synocommunity.com/)

-#### Troubleshooting
+## Troubleshooting

-* Command line switches
+* __Command line switches__

   You can pass various options when running via the command line, see --help for details.

-* Unable to  connect to certain trackers on Linux
+* __Unable to  connect to certain trackers on Linux__

   Try running with the "--SSLFix true" if you are on Redhat/Fedora/NNS based libcurl.
 If the tracker is currently configured try removing it and adding it again.
 Alternatively try running with a different client via --UseClient (Warning: safecurl just executes curl and your details may be seen from the process list).
 You can also try running with the "--IgnoreSslErrors true" option which is useful if the site has an invalid SSL certificate.

-*  Enable logging
+*  __Enable logging__

-You can get additional logging with the switches "-t -l".
+  You can get additional logging with the command line switches `-t -l` or by enabeling `Enhanced logging` via the web interface.
   Please post logs if you are unable to resolve your issue with these switches ensuring to remove your username/password/cookies.
+  The logfiles (log.txt/updater.txt) are stored in `%ProgramData%\Jackett` on Windows and `~/.config/Jackett/` on Linux/OSX.

-#### Creating an issue
+## Creating an issue
 Please supply as much information about the problem you are experiencing as possible.
 Your issue has a much greater chance of being resolved if logs are supplied so that we can see what is going on.
 Creating an issue with '### isn't working' doesn't help anyone to fix the problem.

-### Contributing
+## Contributing
 All contributions are welcome just send a pull request.
 Jackett's framework allows our team (and any other volunteering dev) to implement new trackers in an hour or two.
 If you'd like support for a new tracker but are not a developer then feel free to leave a request on the [issues page](https://github.com/Jackett/Jackett/issues).
 It is recommended to use Visual studio 2015 when making code changes in this project.

-### Screenshots
+## Screenshots

 ![screenshot](https://i.imgur.com/0d1nl7g.png "screenshot")